 For many people the healing process starts with talking about their loss.

-Imagine, not feeling it is safe or not knowing where it is safe to talk.
+Imagine, not feeling is safe or not knowing where it is safe to talk about your loss.

 Now that you know a few concerns of survivors of suicide loss, perhaps you can be the person who speaks with compassion, offers a listening ear with no judgment and educates others.
-A survivor of suicide loss did not ask to be one and would give anything to not be known as SOS loss.
+A survivor of suicide loss did not ask to be one.
+None of them want to wear that hat, would you?

 All my best,